 I renamed Balanced Rock as ‘Instagram Rock’.
 There is a Balanced Rock trail but it pops up a little up the road from the rock.
 You’ll find parking spots just off the road, right next to Balanced Rock.
 It gets a little bottled necked in this area.
 The rock can be seen from the road and because its not an actual car park you pull in to, people tend to drive extra slow in hope that someone pulls out and they can then take the spot.

 Don’t get me wrong, it’s a pretty cool rock, but if you look closely, you can see that it’s been ‘reinforced’ as it now sits on a concrete base that looks a little unnatural compared to some of the other formations.

 There was also a long line for photos.
-Of course I did line up for one but there were also a lot of people that didn’t seem to care that there were other people waiting and just carried on with their Instagram photoshoot which is always a little bit frustrating, take a picture and move on.
+Of course I did line up for one but there were also a lot of people that didn’t seem to care that there were other people waiting.
+They just carried on with their Instagram photoshoot which is always a little bit frustrating.
+Take a picture and move on.
 You also got people that tried to push in despite there being a line or then stood so close they took up the whole frame and then had to be edited out.
 For this reason I got frustrated and it was my least favourite formation.